marcora/m8c-gamepi43/README.md

 hdmi_mode=87
 hdmi_cvt=800 480 60 6 0 0 0
 ```

+then save and eject the microSD card safely from your computer.

 Insert the microSD card into the GamePi43 microSD card reader slot and switch on the device.